iKarTehFox/web-clock-docs/docs/backgroundtheme.md

 ![A screenshot of the Color Transition section of the menu.](/assets/images/docs-Features/backgroundtheme/colortransition.png)

-The maximum value of 3 seconds is to prevent the transition from being too long, as the Color Fade mode changes colors every 3 seconds.
+Changing the value of the Color Transition slider will **not** change the interval of the Color Fade mode.
+It is limited to 3 seconds max, as that is how often the Color Fade mode cycles through colors.

 {: .note }
-Changing the value of the Color Transition slider will **not** change the interval of the Color Fade mode.
-It is always locked to 3 seconds.
+This setting is affected by your system's reduced motion preferences.
+If you have reduced motion enabled, the color change will be instant (no transition) regardless of this setting.

 <hr>